acdick/framing_data_with_dataframes/README.md

 </p>

 **Concentration Ratios for the Top 8 Neighborhoods in the New York Pet Care Industry**
-* CR4 of top four firms of 30.6%
+* CR4 of top four neighborhoods of 30.6%
-* CR8 of top eight firms of 49.9%
+* CR8 of top eight neighborhoods of 49.9%
 * HHI of 448 out of 10,000 (high competition)

 <p align="center">